Tracing Someone Who Owes You Money

 What information does a tracer need in order to perform a trace?

-A trace can be done by simply providing the last know cell number, company name, individual name and surname, last know address or even ID number/registration number respectively.
+A trace can be done by simply providing the last known cellphone number, company name, individual name and surname, last know address or even ID number/registration number respectively.
 Or all of the above.

 Which tracing systems are used?